kkorus/apex-styleguide/README.md

-# Apex Styleguide #
+# Apex Style Guide #

-This document contains apex styleguide.
+This document contains apex style guide.
+Begining from naming convetions, code structure to best practices.
+You don't have to stick rigidly to this rules.
+Make any modifications that fits you better, only be consistent.

+## Table of Contents ##

 1. Apex Basics
-1.1.
-Naming
-1.2.
-Code structure
 2. Unit Testing
 3. Triggers
 4. Visualforce